Dre Campbell Farm

 2. Hot Pepper Spray

 Let the mixture sit for about an hour before straining.
-Afterward, add a tablespoon of organic liquid soap and shake well.
+Afterward, add a tablespoon of organic liquid soap and shake it well.

 3. Neem Oil